How To Help A Child With Trichotillomania

 It is not your child’s fault that they are pulling their hair, it’s not something they want to do.

 It’s a coping mechanism, it’s something that’s being done for relief.
+They don’t understand why they do it anymore than you do.

 The best thing you can do is to support your child anyway you can, listen to them, hold them, hug them, encourage them with words of affirmation.